 - You provide a discount to your customers/guests—only to bicyclists, and only on Thursdays.

 - The discount is a percentage (between 10 and 50%) off the total tab, unless you exclude alcohol.
-For properties that will participate in more than one category (for example, in both lodging and dining), they may choose a different percentage for each.
+For properties that will participate in more than one category (for example, in both lodging and dining), if they wish, they may choose a different percentage for each category.

-- For “H”/Hotels/lodging, the discount is on the Thursday night stay only.
+- For “H”/Hotels/lodging, the discount is on Thursday night’s lodging only.

 How long is this commitment?